WE’RE HIRING!

 My goal is to create a safe space where folks feel seen, heard, and comfortable sharing their struggles — together, we'll work on building the skills and tools to address life's challenges.

-Karissa Peoples is a Licensed Independent Clinical Social Worker with over 10 years of experience in the mental health field.
-Starting her career in advocacy and case management for assault and trafficking survivors, she has continued to strengthen her clinical skills working with adults both locally and abroad.
-Karissa specializes in trauma, mood disorders, and addictions.
-She has provided support for individuals with chronic illness in the acute inpatient setting, as well as ongoing support in intensive outpatient programs and clinics.
+Karissa Peoples is a Licensed Independent Clinical Social Worker with nearly 15 years of experience in the mental health field.
+She began her career providing advocacy and case management for survivors of assault and trafficking and has since continued to grow her clinical practice working with adults both locally and internationally.

-Karissa obtained her Bachelor of Social Work from Ohio State University and her Master of Clinical Social Work from Boston College.
-She utilizes interventions from cognitive processing therapy, prolonged exposure therapy, cognitive behavioral therapy and acceptance and commitment therapy to meet the needs of her clients.
+Karissa earned her Bachelor of Social Work from The Ohio State University and her Master of Clinical Social Work from Boston College.
+She draws from a variety of therapeutic approaches to meet each client’s unique needs and goals.

 You deserve dedicated time with a mental health professional — it can be life-changing.